moorepants/dissertation/systemidentification.rst

 the best model has extra degrees of freedom in the two additional equations, the optimal solution may be such that the numerical values of the equation coefficients map more closely to the first principle parameters.
-For example, you may be able to make a fourth order model behave similarly to a sixth order model with "correct" first principles parameters by choosing unrealistic parameter values.
+For example, it may be possible to make a fourth order model behave similarly to a sixth order model with "correct" first principles parameters by choosing unrealistic parameter values.
 But if the primary goal is the control identification, rather than understanding the quality of our first principles derivations, the model